giuliodondi/kOS-ShuttleEntrySim/README.md

 # How to use

-Refer to this video I made for an actual demonstration :  https://www.youtube.com/watch?v=5VkAmHpXwn8
+Refer to this video I made for an actual demonstration (**old video, some features are missing**) :  https://www.youtube.com/watch?v=5VkAmHpXwn8

 ## Space Shuttle Aerodynamics 101